Sheratan095/42Buddy/README.md

 ### Header placer

 This feature is actived by _ctrl + h_ shortcut\
-It insert 42 standard header recursively in all .c and .h file in the opened folder
+It insert 42 standard header recursively in all .c and .h file in the first folder of workspace

 ``` C